The Kids Are Sick Again

-"The Kids Are Sick Again" is a song by Newcastle-upon-Tyne band Maxïmo Park.
+"The Kids Are Sick Again" is a song by English rock band Maxïmo Park.
 It is the first single released from their third studio album, Quicken the Heart.
 The single was released on 4 May 2009.
 The song entered the UK singles chart at #50.

 Frontman Paul Smith explained to the NME that this song is about the effect of advertisements on the youth today.
 He said: "I guess I thought society as a whole is bombarded by advertisements and to me that's why the kids are sick again.
 It's a funny sounding phrase but it's a serious song - so it's a nice blend of being amused, but [also] I hope people sit up and take notice of it."

 Drummer Tom English added: "They [the youth of today] can't express themselves anymore and this is for them."

 Smith told Drowned in Sound: "The first line ('The comforting ache of the summer holiday') indicates that queasy feeling of adolescent isolation that I remember experiencing.
 The song's ultimate feeling is of escape and I think the music builds to that release after a pulsing, atmospheric beginning."

+Music video

+Shortly after its release, frontman Paul Smith said of its video:

+Here's our new video.
+It starts off dark but there are unique LED lights that illuminate each section.
+We used special effects that make us look a bit Max Headroom.
+If you've never heard of Max Headroom go to your nearest search engine, but not before you've watched this video!